JonTDean/SatyrnBook/Readme.md

 ## Summary

-The MERN VenysBook site is a pet project in order to utilize React and Express in a developmental Setting.
+MERN VenysBook site is a pet project in order to utilize React and Express in a developmental Setting.

 ---

 ## Documentation

-Documentation for the site

 ### Backend